Content

 • you ride a lot

-• you like to fully exploit the drive's thrust and ride fast
+• you like to fully utilize the thrust of the drive and ride fast

 • you ride in all weather conditions